shivamverma4/Haberman-s-Survival-Data-Set/README.md

  - Survival status (class attribute) 1 = the patient survived 5 years or longer 2 = the patient died within 5 year

-## For conclusion drawn from the DataSet is explained in the Python Notebook with analysis of every character.
+## For conclusion drawn from the DataSet is explained in the Python Notebook with analysis of every feature.